 You can view specific development application details using the application enquiry search tool on Brisbane City Council’s online planning system - PDOnline.
 Current and past development applications, including plans and conditions of approval, are available on PDOnline.
 Details are available for applications dating back to 1 January 2004.
 There is no charge for this service.

 You need to phone Council on 07 3403 8888 to find out details and advice on a specific development application not available through PDOnline lodged prior to 1 January 2004.
 Council's planning officers can retrieve historical records.
 These include decision documents, including the decision notice, approved plans and conditions of approval.
 Where appropriate, you may arrange to view these decision documents.
 Council cannot provide copies of approved plans through this service.

 Further information about a development application may be accessible through Council’s Planning and Development Certificate or Right to Information services.
 Phone Council on 07 3403 8888 for more information relating to these services.

-Planning and Development Certificate
+Planning and development certificate

 There are three types of planning and development certificates.
 Each provides a different level of information.
 Find out the relevant fees for each certificate.

-- relevant planning scheme provisions
+- a summary of the relevant planning scheme provisions and charges resolution

-- minor changes to the development approval
+- minor changes to a development approval

 - agreement about a condition of the development approval that Council (or a concurrence agency) is party to